3mcd/javelin/docs-src/content/ecs/_index.md

 }, 16.66666)
 ```

-The player presses spacebar on their keyboard, `player.jump()` is executed, and the player moves upwards.
-But what if a player connects who is spectating our game and not controlling an actor?
-In this case, it isn't necessary for `Player` to extend `Body`, and we'd either need to write code to ensure that spectators shouldn't update data within the physics simulation, or drastically modify our inheritance structure.
+The player presses the spacebar on their keyboard, `player.jump()` is executed, and the actor jumps!
+But what if a player wants to spectate our game instead controlling an actor?
+In that scenario, it's unnecessary for `Player` to extend `Body`, and we'd either need to write code to ensure that spectators shouldn't update data within the physics simulation, or drastically modify our inheritance structure.

 Data and behavior are separate concerns in an ECS.
 High-cohesion game objects are replaced with distinct **entities**, **components**, and **systems**.
-This pattern gives us the ability to modify the behavior of entities at runtime through composition.
+This pattern gives us the ability to modify the behavior of entities at runtime.

 ### Components